Chapter 5

 He loved Yat, of course, but she had a wicked temper and a sharp tongue.

-While his father was certainly the best hunter, quite matter-of-factly, Eku considered his mother the most capable Abantu there was.
+While his father was certainly the greatest hunter, quite matter-of-factly, Eku considered his mother the most capable Abantu there was.

 But then again, Yat was a very fast runner….

-The Abantu had reached a truly vast floodplain, a result of the confluence of the two rivers.
+The Abantu reached a truly vast floodplain created by the confluence of the two rivers.

-Fortunately, at this time of the year the ground was dry and firm and the parade of people moved through a great orchard of palm tree clusters on elevated islands of grass.
+Fortunately, at this stage of the dry cycle, the ground was dry and firm and the people moved pleasantly through orchards of palm trees.

-Most importantly, these particular palms were a small, well-known variety and packed with dense clusters of edible dates.
+These particular palms were packed with dense clusters of edible dates.

-The tribe took frequent breaks, stopping to cut through the thicketed margins of grass around each palm grouping, then climbing into the short trees to pull down looping vines that looked like ribbons pearled with oval brown fruits.
+The tribe took frequent breaks, stopping to cut through the thicketed margins of grass surrounding each cluster, then climbing into the short trees to pull down ribbons of vines pearled with oval brown fruits.

 Eku and Yathi used the pointy ends of scoopers to expertly cut through the hard exterior to get at the delicious and soft core.

-Yathi soon consumed so much of the sweet fruit that he began stopping to squat too frequently, forcing Shona to cut him off for a day.
+Yathi soon consumed so much of the sweet fruit, he began stopping to squat too frequently, forcing Shona to cut him off for a day.

-Eku marveled that not once had he missed the sealskin vest he normally wore at this stage of the cycle.
+Eku marveled that not once had he missed the sealskin vest he normally wore during sika-yaka.

-He walked amidst a long and strung our parade with Yathi and Kolo, per usual, with Dokuk, Odi and Goguk just to the side.
+He walked amidst a long parade with Yathi and Kolo, per usual, with Dokuk, Odi and Goguk just to the side.

-Still trekking through the small palms, Yathi gazed forlornly around and then grumpily asked if anyone had anything interesting to eat.
+As they made their way through grassy clusters of the small palm trees, Yathi grumpily asked if anyone had something interesting to eat.

 Eku swung his sealskin satchel from back to front and felt around inside.